Star Ferry: Filmography

 The Star Ferry appears in the 1960 film The World of Suzie Wong.
 In the beginning of the film, Robert Lomax (played by William Holden) disembarks from the SS President Wilson (an old American President Lines transpacific passenger vessel) and takes the Star Ferry to Hong Kong Island, and on the ferry meets Suzie Wong (played by Nancy Kwan), who scorns his attentions.

+The port appears in the 1991 movie Double Impact.

 Several brief scenes in the 1988 TV miniseries Noble House are set aboard the ferry.
-It also appears in the French films Les Anges gardiens (1995) and La Moustache (2005).
+It also appears in the French films Les Anges gardiens (1995) and The Moustache (2005).